danielgindi/app-redirect/README.md

   * `fallback` url does not have to be specified, as the Android will use `package` to find the Play Store page, but it can be specified as an alternative fallback, especially if `package` is ommited.
   * `package` does not have to be specified, but then you should specify `fallback`.
   * **Note** that in Chrome for Android, if the user writes the url manually, it assumes that he does <b>not</b> wish to be redirected outside of the browser.
 So you want to be redirected to this link or have clicked a link to this url.

+The flow on 'unknown Platform'
+---

+If option `overallFallback` is set with an URL it redirects immediately there